MylesBorins/conference-proposals/the-hilarious-misadventures.md

 ## Abstract

 There is a group called tc39, they work on a standard called ecma262.
 The standard is for a language called JavaScript.
-This languageis implemented various vendors, generally companies who make browsers.
+This language is implemented by various vendors, generally companies who make browsers.
 Google has V8, Mozilla has SpiderMonkey, Microsoft has Chakra, and Apple has JSCore.